a11ywatch/docs/docs/cli.md

 SUBCOMMANDS:
-    build        Build the project on the local machine [defaults to docker runtime] crawl        Site wide scan a website url for issues deploy       Deploy the build on remote infrastructure extract      Extract results in formats for platforms help         Print this message or the help of the given subcommand(s) scan         Single page scan a website url for issues
+    build        Build the project on the local machine [defaults to docker runtime] crawl        Site wide scan a website url for issues deploy       Deploy the build on remote infrastructure [defaults: GCP] extract      Extract results in formats for platforms help         Print this message or the help of the given subcommand(s) scan         Single page scan a website url for issues